IanTBates/YieldPremApp/README.md

 # YieldPremApp
-An interactive application written in python using the shiny package that visualizes yields and provides an analysis for the decomposition of yields by risk premium.
+An interactive application written in python using the shiny package.

+Provides a visualization of yields and analysis tools yield fro bond risk premiums.
+Will use ANN to train models and test predictions under various parameters and scenarios.